Walk on the Wild Side (TV series)

-Walk on the Wild Side is a 2009 British comedy sketch show shown on BBC One.
+Walk on the Wild Side is a 2009 British comedy sketch show shown on CBBC.
 It involves the overdubbing of voiceovers to natural history footage, to give the appearance of the animals doing the talking.
 Celebrity guest voices are also included in each episode, with the exception of the pilot episode.

-A second series began airing on BBC One from 18 September 2010.
+A second series began airing on CBBC on 18 September 2010.

 Cast and writers

 Manford, Edge, Richardson, Webster, and Suttie all write the series as well as providing voiceovers.
 Alex Horne, Alistair Griggs and Ian Manford write the series with them.